benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 17.md

 ### Bandwidth-Delay Product
 $C*T$ = bandwidth-delay product is the amount of data in flight for a sender transmitting at the ideal rate during the ideal round-trip delay of a packet.

+BDP governs window size of a single flow at steady state Bottleneck router buffer size governs how much cwnd can exceed before the BDP before packet drops occur BDP is the ideal desired window size to use the full bottleneck link, without any queuing